MartonTurbuk/ASMT/notes/D3 assesment preparation.md

    **What it is:** Abstraction means hiding the compile reality while exposing only the necessary parts.
 In Java, abstraction can be achieved through abstract classes and interfaces.

 ## SDLC
 The Software Development LIfe Cycle is a structured approach in software engineering.
-It guides the process of developing high-quality siftware systems.
+It guides the process of developing high-quality software systems.
 It consists of phases that software goes through, from concept to deployment and maintenance.

 ### Different phases in SDLC